enewe101/node-boiler/README.md

 		$ git remote add origin <uri for new repo>
 		$ git push -u origin master

-2) The current README pertains to making a new project from the boiler plate.
+2) The README you are currently reading pertains to making a new project from the boiler plate.
 But now, you want the README to tell other developers how to clone your project and get their development environment up and running.
 You also want it to explain how to setup the staging and production environments.
-Edit the contents of `README.new.md` to to reflect that, and then move it to `README.md`.
+Replace the `README.md` that you are currently reading with `README.new.md`.
+Edit that file to include the github uri's for your new repo.

-4) Edit `bin/ubuntu-setup.sh`, in the places indicated.
+4) Edit `bin/ubuntu-setup.sh`, in the places indicated -- Look for "TODO" comments.
+This script is used to set up the staging and production environments (on ubuntu boxes).

-	`bin/ubuntu-setup.sh` at the locations indicated by comments, to reflect your projects' information.
-This simplifies setting up the staging environment on ubuntu boxes.
+5) Edit `.env.dev` to reflect your project's name and your domain name.
+There are three versions of your domain name:
+    1. your actual domain name, which should resolve to your production server;

-5) Edit `.env.dev` and add your domain name and your project name to it.
-Note that your domain name should be your desired production domain name, but with .dev as the TLD.
+    2. your development domain name, which should be like your production domain name, but with the TLD changed to `dev` (e.g. example.com -> example.dev); and

-7) Make a self-signed certificate issued to `<your domain>.dev` (This is based on what you entered into `.env.dev` as `HOST`.

-7) Add the contents of <path-to-project>/cert to the repo.
-This contains the SSL certificate for development, which is not sensitive.
-(Never add a certificate destined to be used in production to the repo!)

-5) Fill in the needed info in .keys.dev.
-This will allow your app to

-	communicate with Facebook, Twitter, and Instagram.
-To do this, you will need to create accounts with each of those providers for your new app.
-	Those providers will want to know your domain name -- you need enter your domain name with `.dev` as the TLD.

-	(For production, you'll need to make a separate set of keys that are bound to your true domain name, with the desired TLD.)

-	Do not add .keys.dev to your repository.
-Consider this to be a sensitive secret, because abuse of those keys would hurt your reputation with the providers.
-Distribute .keys.dev separately to your developpers over secure communication.
-You can always ask the providers to reset secrets if you suspect compromise, and then disseminate the new secrets to your developers.
+    3. your staging domain name, which should be a subdomain of your production domain name, e.g. staging.example.com.

+6) Make a self-signed certificate issued to your development domain name.
+If you've edited `.env.dev`, then all you need to do is run bin/self-sign-cert.sh.
+Commit the three files generated inside <proj>/cert to your project's repo.
+The develpment certificate isn't sensitive.
+But never commit a real certificate for the production server to the repo (the certificate should be revoked immediately if you do).

+7) Fill in the needed info in .keys.dev.
+You should get IDs and secrets for communicating with Facebook, Twitter, and any other OAuth providers.
+You should obtain one set of credentials for your production server, and one set for your development and stagin environments.
+Both should be considered sensitive, and not committed to the repo.
+However, you will have to distribute the development credentials to your developers.
+The production credentials should only every be kept in encrypted form on access-restricted systems.

-6) Follow the steps to setup your development environment.
+8) Next, follow the steps in README.new.md to setup a development, staging, or production environment.